jean-pierreBoth/gsearch/README.md

 The Dictionary is dumped in a json file *seqdict.json*

 ## Adding genomes to existing database
 For adding new genomes to existing database, the ***add*** subcommand is being used.
-It will automatically load sketching files, graph files and also paremeters used for build the graph and then use the same parameters to add new genomes to exisiting database genomes.
+It will automatically load sketching files, graph files and also paremeters used for building the graph and then use the same parameters to add new genomes to exisiting database genomes.

 ## Request